AztecProtocol/engineering-designs/in-progress/8025-publishing-tx-objects/design.md

     assert forced_tip.included_by_slot > proposal_hashes[-1].slot, 'force'
 ```

-### Blob circuits

-### Rollup circuits

-### Prover interactions

-### Keeping track of chain state

-How do nodes keep track of the pending archive since they are not published to L1?

 ### Private kernel verification

-Validators need to verify the private kernels
+Validators need to verify the private kernels, and should only attest to proposals where all are valid.

 ### Transaction validation

-If a transaction is "valid" if and only if it can be included in a block (and subsequently an epoch), and the proof of that epoch can be verified on L1.
+A transaction is "valid" if and only if it can be included in a block (and subsequently an epoch), and the proof of that epoch can be verified on L1.

 Nodes need to "validate" transactions: i.e. check if a transaction is valid.

-It *must* be possible to determine if a transaction is valid without executing it.
+It _must_ be possible to determine if a transaction is valid without executing it.

-Therefore, transactions *must* be valid iff it has a private kernel proof that successfully verifies.
+Therefore, transactions _must_ be valid iff it has a private kernel proof that successfully verifies.

 #### Changes needed

 There are many cases today where a transaction is invalid, and cannot be included in a block, e.g.:

 - global variable mismatches (chainId, version, etc.)
 - transactions reverting in public setup
 - the transaction was not included before its "max block"
 - duplicate nullifiers
+- invalid sibling paths
 - etc.

 The protocol must gracefully handle these cases, and instead of having the transaction be invalid, it should allow the transaction to be included, but with a "failed" status.